elcombe/WindowsBaseApp/README.md

 # Windows Base App

 This is a base app for future Windows applications.
-Using electron.
+Using Electron and React.

 ## Setup